Jeremiah Jenks: Politics

 In the Progressive Era, Jeremiah Jenks was one of the pioneers who set the precedent for the inclusion of professors and academic experts in government.
-In 1899, Jenks was appointed as an “expert in Asia” for the US treasury, and began traveling to various dependent countries around the world.
-Jenks’ experience in politics stemmed from his involvement in various economic and immigration research organizations.
-As a member of the NCF, Jenks helped to draft a bill to amend the Sherman Anti-Trust Act in 1908.
-Although the bill was ultimately unsuccessful, Jenks sat on the four-man committee headed by John Bates Clark which drafted a preliminary version of the 1914 Clayton Anti-trust Act.
-With the Immigration Commission, he wrote model legislation for the Mann Act of 1910, which focused on the restriction of white slavery and sex trafficking into the United States.
+In 1899, Jenks was appointed as an "expert in Asia" for the US Treasury, and began traveling to various dependent countries around the world.
+Jenks' experience in politics stemmed from his involvement in various economic and immigration research organizations.
+As a member of the NCF, Jenks helped to draft a bill to amend the Sherman Antitrust Act in 1908.
+Although the bill was ultimately unsuccessful, Jenks sat on the four-man committee headed by John Bates Clark which drafted a preliminary version of the 1914 Clayton Antitrust Act.
+With the Dillingham Commission, he wrote model legislation for the Mann Act of 1910, which focused on the restriction of white slavery and sex trafficking into the United States.
 Jenks was instrumental in the writing and the passage of the Dillingham Immigration Bill of 1911, which was ultimately vetoed by President William Howard Taft.
-However, this bill was one of the first to restrict immigration on racial grounds, and set the precedent for many restrictionist policies which were soon to be passed by the federal government, such as The National Origins Act of 1924.
+However, this bill was one of the first to restrict immigration on racial grounds, and set the precedent for many restrictionist policies which were soon to be passed by the federal government, such as the Johnson–Reed Act of 1924.
 In 1916, Jenks was also included on a committee led by Sidney Gulick, which sought to end the disproportionate discrimination in the immigration of citizens of Asian countries, and proposed a new model for immigration restrictions.
 In reality, their proposed plan still instituted quotas for different immigrants based on race, it would just be less exclusionary for members of Asian countries.
 Throughout his years involved in immigration policy, Jenks gave talks and held conferences on what he termed the racial problem of immigration.